-"Trace the tip of your finger from the outer edges of the breast, and slowly circle your way to the center," says Dr. O'Reilly.
+"Trace the tip of your finger from the outer edges of the breast, and slowly circle your way to the center," suggests Dr. O'Reilly.
 "Don’t rush—enjoy every moment, sensation, texture, and contour along the way."

 5. Use your palms... and your nightstand goodies

-6. Caress the breast from behind instead of the front
+6. Caress the breasts from behind

 “It can be very sexy to slide your hands around a consenting person's breasts from behind,” Dr. Queen says.
 “You end up cradling them against you, with their breasts in your hands,” she adds.
 From there, you can stimulate the breasts with your fingers or palms.
 An added bonus: “Your face will be available for whispering in their ear and nuzzling their neck,” says Dr. Queen.

 7. Increase the tempo

 "Rub the nipples with your fingers, slowly at first, because nerve endings in areolas make them sensitive to touch," King says.
 "Then gradually increase your speed and pressure as your partner becomes more aroused."

 When in doubt, you can't go wrong with temperature play.
 All you need is something frosty-cool to sip or suck on before you send serious shivers down someone's spine... and elsewhere.

 "Put ice in your mouth before sucking on your partner’s nipples to send chills throughout their body," says King.
 "Afterward, suck their nipple into your mouth, and mimic a vacuum suction to stimulate extra blood flow and increase overall sensitivity."
 Playing with nipples alone?
 Swirling an ice cube in-hand is a good DIY option.
 Or, opt for a tingling lube.